Harlinn/Harlinn.Windows/Examples/Core/Math/pbrto/Readme.md

 [`HCCVectorMath.h`](https://github.com/Harlinn/Harlinn.Windows/blob/master/Harlinn.Common.Core/HCCVectorMath.h) into
 the rendering machinery provided by [pbrt](https://github.com/mmp/pbrt-v4) is a great way to determine how well my library actually works when it's integrated with an existing code base.

+### Notes about the new rendering machinery.

+The primary purpose PBRTO is to demonstrate the use of my [Fast Linear Algebra Classes for Games and Graphics](https://harlinn.github.io/Cpp/Cpp/Math/FastLinearAlgebra.html).

+#### NSpectrumSamples cannot, for now, be changed.

+The original pbrt rendering machinery allows values for `NSpectrumSamples` greater than 4.
+The modified rendering machinery only supports a value of 4.
+This